magicbutton/magicbutton.cloud-sdk/docs/docs/messaging/overview.md

 # Magic Button Messaging

-Magic Button Messaging is a type-safe, domain-driven design framework for distributed systems communication.
-It provides a robust foundation for building scalable, maintainable, and secure communication between distributed system components.
+Magic Button Messaging is a client-focused, type-safe framework for distributed systems communication.
+It provides a robust foundation for building scalable, maintainable, and secure communication between distributed system components with an emphasis on developer experience.

 ![Magic Button Messaging](https://via.placeholder.com/800x400?text=Magic+Button+Messaging)

 ## Features

+- **Client-First Design**: Optimized for client applications with minimal dependencies and flexible integration
 - **Contract-First Design**: Define your communication contracts with Zod schemas for complete type safety
 - **Pluggable Transport Layer**: Use built-in transports or create your own (HTTP, WebSockets, MQTT, etc.)
 - **Middleware Pipeline**: Insert middleware for logging, authentication, validation, and more